nagesh014/Data-analyst-portfolio/README.md

 4. Top & Bottom Performers:

-      o	Top Sellers: The Classic Deluxe Pizza, The Hawaiian Pizza, and The Pepperoni Pizza.
+      o	Top Sellers: The Classic Deluxe Pizza, The Barbecue Chicken Pizza, and The Hawaiian Pizza.

       o	Bottom Sellers: The Brie Carre Pizza (lowest overall sales and quantity).